Call 844-707-8800

 This is perhaps why the industry feels like it has to trot out funny ducks, sunshiny spokeswomen, or sharp-tongued lizards to win customers.
 But that’s a misleading view of what being an insurance agent is all about.

-However, there are some essential things about the job to consider both personally and professionally.
+However, there are some essential aspects of the job to consider both personally and professionally.
 To give you an insider’s take on the truth about being an insurance agent, we sat down with captive agent Chandler Hahn.
 With nearly two decades of experience in the industry, Hahn has worn every hat from underwriter to claims representative to what he is today: a sales leader with a busy team of personal and commercial agents.
 Here’s his take on everything from job requirements and market conditions to perspectives and personality traits.

 Truth #1: Being an insurance agent is hard work.